Simply-Love/Simply-Love-SM5/README.md

 * Score vocalization (should be optional via directory detection, ideally)
 * DQ'd from Ranking with specific modifiers
-* Speed modifiers should scale appropriately with music rate mods

 **NICE THINGS I WOULD LIKE TO IMPLEMENT**